r-xue/ads2bibdesk/README.rst

 ============================
 .. _below:

-I've only tested the program on the following MacOS setup:
+I've only tested the program on the following macOS setup:

-* MacOS (>=10.14)
+* macOS (>=10.14)
 * Python (>=3.7.3)
 * BibDesk (>=1.7.1)

 While the program likely works on slightly older software versions, I don't focus on the backward compatibility.
-Considering that Python 2.7 will be deprecated at the end of 2019 and `Python will not even be shipped with MacOS 10.15 (Catalina) by Apple <https://developer.apple.com/documentation/macos_release_notes/macos_catalina_10_15_beta_2_release_notes>`_ (so the users can do whatever you want), the decision looks appropriate and will reduce the required maintenance/development efforts in longer-term.
+Considering that Python 2.7 will be deprecated at the end of 2019 and `Python will not even be shipped with maccOS 10.15 (Catalina) by Apple <https://developer.apple.com/documentation/macos_release_notes/macos_catalina_10_15_beta_2_release_notes>`_ (so the users can do whatever you want), the decision looks appropriate and will reduce the required maintenance/development efforts in longer-term.
 On my working machine (Mojave), I have Python 3.7 from MacPorts as default::

-    sudo port install python37 py37-pip py37-ipython
+    sudo port install python38 py38-pip py38-ipython
-    sudo port select python python37
+    sudo port select python python38
-    sudo port select ipython py37-ipython
+    sudo port select ipython py38-ipython
-    sudo port select pip pip37
+    sudo port select pip pip38

 Status
 ==============================